xmorera/xmorera.github.io/README.md

-# Welcome to Xavier Morera's Personal Space
+# Welcome to Xavier Morera's Blog
 Hope you like it here.
 Here are a few things from me.

 ## Building in Public